osscie/osscie_official/README.md

 ### Make Smart Changes
-The goal of Osscie is to make the process of making new changes completely independent of the need for an admin, but that only works if the community follows some basic rules.
-Remember the community votes on these changes, so make it easy to review, and beneficial for everyone involved.
+The goal of Osscie is to make the process of making new changes completely independent of the need for an admin, but that only works if everyone follows some basic rules.
+Remember the community votes on these changes, so make it easy to review, and make changes everyone would like to see.

+**Rules:**

-* Commit changes in small, manageable, chunks.
+* _Commit changes in small, manageable, chunks.
 Osscie started as a barebones site with the intent of many additions to come by the community.
-Add an app, change the color scheme, update fonts, or fix an error, but don't do it all in one commit!
+Add an app, change the color scheme, update fonts, or fix an error, but don't do it all in one commit!_

-* Don't change the databse settings or anything that requires modifying environment variables!
+* _Don't change the databse settings or anything that requires modifying environment variables!
 Your changes will be updated on the server, and then we will run "migrate" then "runserver".
-If you need the server to do anything else, then your changes won't work!
+If you need the server to do anything else, then your changes won't work!_

 * Keep it clean.